Northrop Grumman launches Cygnus cargo ship to space station with supplies and "treats" for crew

 "It was a spectacular launch," said Jeff Arend, manager of space station systems engineering and integration.
 "We're happy that Cygnus is on its way to the ISS."

+One of the cargo ship's two solar arrays apparently did not deploy as planned a few hours after launch, but NASA provided no details.
+Even so, Northrop Grumman reported the ship will still have enough power to carry out its rendezvous with the space station.

-If all goes well, the cargo ship will catch up with the space station early Wednesday, pulling up to within about 30 feet and holding position while Nicole Mann, operating the lab's robot arm, locks onto a grapple fixture.
+If all goes well, the cargo ship will catch up with the lab complex early Wednesday, pulling up to within about 30 feet and holding position while Nicole Mann, operating the lab's robot arm, locks onto a grapple fixture.

 At that point, flight controllers at the Johnson Space Center in Houston will take over arm operations, pulling the Cygnus in for berthing at the Earth-facing port of the station's central Unity module.